Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Preliminary

 \section{Preliminary}

-\quad To define the Stokes operator and the perturbed operator $L$, we need some results about the Helmholtz projection and the resolvent problem, which guarantee that the perturbed operator is well-defined and generates an analytic semigroup.
-T.Abels\cite{Abel1,Abel2} gave the resolvent estimate of Stokes operator in infinite layer by applying the partial Fourier transform.
+To define the Stokes operator and the perturbed operator $L$, we need some results about the Helmholtz projection and the resolvent problem, which ensure that the perturbed operator is well-defined and generates an analytic semigroup.
+The results can be obtained by applying the classical Fourier analysis, see \cite{Abel1,Abel2} for instance.